DudmasterUltra/router/README.md

 # router
-The python interface for your router
+The Python interface for your router

 This framework "standardizes" router control for your program.
 Currently, the only module is for Actiontec routers.
 However, I am open to pull requests and